symfony/symfony-docs/cookbook/routing/custom_route_loader.rst

 .. index::
    single: Routing; Custom route loader

-How to Create a Custom Route Loader
+How to create a custom Route Loader
 ===================================

-A custom route loader allows you to add routes to an application, without writing them down in for instance a Yaml file.
-This comes in handy when you have made a bundle and don't want to manually add the routes for the bundle to ``app/config/routing.yml``.
-Especially when you want to make the bundle reusable, or when you have open-sourced it, this would slow down the installation process and make it error-prone.
+A custom route loader allows you to add routes to an application without including them, for example, in a Yaml file.
+This comes in handy when you have a bundle but don't want to manually add the routes for the bundle to ``app/config/routing.yml``.
+This may be especially important when you want to make the bundle reusable, or when you have open-sourced it as this would slow down the installation process and make it error-prone.

-But you can also use a custom route loader when your routes correspond to a certain pattern and you don't want to or can't write them all out by hand.
-For instance when you have CRUD controllers of which the routes all correspond to a pattern like ``*_new``, ``*_edit``, etc.
+Alternatively, you could also use a custom route loader when you want your routes to be automatically generated or located based on some convention or pattern.
+One example is the `FOSRestBundle`_ where routing is generated based off the names of the action methods in a controller.

 .. note::